 - Chair, Public and International Relations Committee

 His work focuses on analysing PE and sporting issues to understand complex links between PE, sport, health and fitness, dance, and recreation drawing from a socio-cultural and pedagogical perspective.
-The research topics that he has been publishing are the following five areas: (a) production of socio-cultural knowledge in the area of PE research; (b) archaeological and/or genealogical analysis based on Foucault's theoretical concepts; (c) a history of the present as to the emergence and transformation in a wide range of domains such as school PE, physical activities, health and fitness; (d) existence and absence in PE and sport in the local and international contexts; (e) construction of sport policy discourse.
-He was a secretary of the Korean Society for the Sociology of Sport (KSSS).
-He is currently an active member of the International Sociology of Sport Association (ISSA) and the North American Society for the Sociology of Sport (NASSS), presents his research in the conferences regularly.
+The research topics that he has been publishing are the following five areas: (a) production of socio-cultural knowledge in the area of PE research; (b) archaeological and/or genealogical analysis based on Foucault's theoretical concepts; (c) a history of the present as to the emergence and transformation in a wide range of domains such as school PE, physical activities, health and fitness; (d) existence and absence of PE and sport in the local and international contexts; (e) construction of sport policy discourse.
+He was a secretary to serve the President of the Korean Society for the Sociology of Sport (KSSS).
+He is currently an active member of the International Sociology of Sport Association (ISSA) and the North American Society for the Sociology of Sport (NASSS) and presents his research in the conferences regularly.
 He has been appointed as a keynote speaker at the international conferences and colloquium/seminars in the area of PE, sport and education research.